pullswitch/django-freeplay/README.rst

 django-freeplay
 ===============

-Freeplay is a new approach for easily adding CMS functionality to your Django app.
+Freeplay is a unique approach to easily add CMS functionality to your Django app.
 Define regions for managing (and allowing clients to manage) bits of content on your site that don't need the full build-out of custom apps.
 For example, that list of links in the footer, or the photo